 A robust, reliable digital file management strategy is the secret to dodging these professional pitfalls.
 While it may sound technical and complicated, it’s really about nothing more than being consistent, specific, and paranoid.

-When you are starting a new document, the temptation can be to jump right in, filling up that nice clean page with your ideas as quickly as possible.
 The annoying file-name box can feel like an unnecessary distraction, and for many people, it is an afterthought.
 A random descriptor is often entered and unwittingly becomes the document’s forever name.
 Later drafts are often equally poorly named, with a string of numbers that may or may not be cryptic.

 The problem with this method of file naming is that it makes it difficult to quickly and easily identify documents and drafts later.
 For collaborators, clients, and others unfamiliar with your file-naming style, the problem is likely to be compounded.